RohanKolappa/AWS-Data-Lake/README.md

 For s3 _write_parquet:
 Optimized the core logic to reduce the number of API calls and S3 requests, leading to lower operational costs.
 Implemented batch processing, storing 1000 rows at a time before converting them into a Pandas DataFrame and writing the data in Parquet format to S3.
 Integrated visibility timeouts to avoid immediate deletion of SQS messages, allowing other consumers to process the same messages after a set period.
 This change ensures efficient message processing while maintaining message availability for other consumers.

+for s3_flat_to_parquet_diff_prefix:
+I have implemented a process to convert flat files stored in S3 into Parquet format, and upload them back to S3 using Pandas, Boto3, and the s3fs library.
+The current functionality handles entire files at once, and I am looking to enhance it by adding chunked processing, where each chunk of the file is processed and saved as an individual Parquet file.
+Additionally, I am exploring a cleaner approach for uploading data back to S3, beyond the current method of using upload_fileobj from Boto3.